datatorch/documentation/docs/helm-charts.md

    ```
    This will create a release with the name `my-release`.

+::: warning
-::: warning It not recommend to run a PostgreSQL database in your kubernetes
+It not recommend to run a PostgreSQL database in your kubernetes
-cluster as the additional levels of abstract may be difficult for debugging.
+cluster as the additional levels of abstract may be difficult for debugging
+performance metrics.
 :::

 ## Uninstall